District 1

 8:00 p.m.

-Related Technical Math: Contestants will take a math test.
-12 13 Contestants may bring a standard calculator.
+Related Technical Math: Contestants will take a math test.1520N/A Contestants may bring a standard calculator.
 The usage of a graphing calculator or phone will not be allowed.
 They should also bring a pencil and their resume.

 Technical Drafting: Contestants will be given a print with a series of parts.
 They will need to create a 3D model of the parts and then convert that model into 2D prints.
 The prints may include orthographic, isometric, detailed, and assembly views.
 The prints should be fully dimensioned using ANSI standards.
-They should also be able to convert the prints to PDF format for judging.
-6 6 Contestants need to bring their own laptops with the CAD software of their choice installed.
-Be sure that the laptop is tested to make sure that the software will work off of the school network.
+They should also be able to convert the prints to PDF format for judging.022 N/AContestants need to bring their own laptops with the CAD software of their choice installed.
+Be sure that the laptop is tested to make sure that the software will work off of their own school network.
 They should also bring their resume.